tiarnann/PaginationExample/README.md

         return
     }

+    if let data = data {
         // mess with data now
+    }

+    //why would this state even exist?
 })
 ```